PWR 1NC: From Green Cards to Gaming Avatars: Forms of Identity

 How is the “you” in your Instagram profile different from the “you” on your passport?
-Why does Taylor Swift’s album art present a different version of her than a Vanity Fair profile?
+Why do we learn different things about Taylor Swift’s persona from her album art than from a Vanity Fair profile?
 What does someone’s DNA profile tell us about them that their driver’s license doesn’t?
-From code-switching speech patterns, to knowing what personal anecdote belongs in a group-text and what belongs in a college application essay, the different sites in which our identity manifests produce different versions of our selves.
+From code-switching speech patterns, to knowing what personal anecdote belongs in a group-text and what belongs in a college application essay, our “self" appears different in different places.

 Texts in Conversation Essay

 (1800-2400 words; 6-8 pages) In this assignment, you will select a topic related to our course’s theme that interests you (some ideas include: law enforcement’s use of facial recognition software, Egyptian funerary masks, Syrian refugees’ legal papers, the portrait paintings of Yayoi Kusama, or nineteenth-century “freedom papers”) and read widely on this topic in order to understand the conversation around your topic and develop a compelling research question that will form the basis of your Research-Based Argument.

 (3600-4500 words; 12-15 pages) For the course’s culminating assignment, you will build on your “Texts in Conversation”, developing a provocative argument in response to your research question through the use of primary and secondary sources.